1x-technologies/1xgpt/README.md

 The full dataset is stored in the `train_v0` directory:

 - **video.bin** - 20x20 image patches at 30hz, each patch is vector-quantized into 1000 possible integer values.
 These can be decoded into 160x160 RGB images.
 - **actions.bin** - encoded robot whole body actions for each image frame, vector-quantized into 1000 possible integer values.
 You may want to use this to train action-conditioned world models.
+Raw actions (joint angles, driving velocities, gripper closures, neck pitch) are provided in the `actions/` subdirectory.
 - **segment_ids.bin** - for each frame `segment_ids[i]` uniquely points to the log index that frame `i` came from.
 You may want to use this to separate non-contiguous frames (transitions).

 We also provide a small `val_v0` data split containing held-out examples not seen in the training set, in case you want to try evaluating your model on held-out frames.